 - If you are taking the contraceptive pill, the effectiveness of the pill can be reduced if you are sick (vomiting) or have diarrhoea which lasts for more than 24 hours.
 If this happens, ask your doctor or pharmacist for advice about contraception over the next few days.

 Possible side effects

-Like all medicines, cefaclor can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, cefaclor can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-Cefaclor may interact with a few important medications or herbal supplements, so check with your doctor or pharmacist.
+Cefaclor interacts with a few important medications or herbal supplements, so check with your doctor or pharmacist before starting cefaclor.